conan-io/conan-io.github.io/_posts/2019-10-01-New-conan-release-1-19.markdown

 So this Conan release is including two more variables to `cpp_info` dedicated for this purpose:

-- `cpp_info.frameworks`: List containing the names of the frameworks created by the package.
+- `cpp_info.frameworks`:A list containing the names of the frameworks created by the package.
 - `cpp_info.framework_paths`: A list of the relative directories to package folder used to locate the framework binaries (Default to
   `["Frameworks"]`).